nvogler/w207final/README.md

 https://www.kaggle.com/c/sf-crime

 ## Initial Features
-- Category     Category of the crime incident.
+- Category     -Category of the crime incident.
 This is the target variable for prediction
-- Dates        Timestamp of the crime incident
+- Dates        -Timestamp of the crime incident
-- DayOfWeek    The day of the week
+- DayOfWeek    -The day of the week
-- PdDistrict   Name of the Police Department District
+- PdDistrict   -Name of the Police Department District
-- Address      The approximate street address of the crime incident
+- Address      -The approximate street address of the crime incident
-- X            Longitude
+- X            -Longitude
-- Y            Latitude
+- Y            -Latitude

 ## Engineered Features